Vaytorr/FlutterStoreApp/README.md

 # Flutter Store App

-***This is a Cloth Store app made using Flutter/Dart and Firebase***
+***This is a Clothing Store app made using Flutter/Dart and Firebase***

-**This app the most complex project i worked so far using flutter, but this still is one of my first projects**
+**This app is the most complex project I worked in so far using flutter, but this still is one of my first projects**

 **I made this app to learn how to use flutter, so don't expect much**